Using RAM and Reviewing Inventories

 - Worker (as of date of report); lists current RW’s by name, employee ID or student number, Form 3 date (Training and Experience Form), last formal training program description, last formal training date, and the (tentative) date of the next training update.
 You should examine each column and then make any appropriate corrections as noted in the Check off Box area.
 You should also write in the information that you wish to be changed in the appropriate area.

 - Instruments (as of date of report); list of all survey and counting instruments which are registered for particular authorization and calibrated by the RSS.
 Check to ensure that all instruments are accounted for, that the serial numbers are correct, and that the calibrations are current.
-Make corrections as necessary on quarterly report.
+Make corrections as necessary on the inventory verification report.

 - Once the report is completed, make a copy for your records and return the original to your assigned HP.

-You can download your Quarterly Report at any time using the EHSA login.
-For instructions on downloading the Quarterly Report, view the RAM Reports and Quarterly Review video on the EHSA Tutorial page.
+You can download your Inventory Verification Report at any time using the EHSA login.
+For instructions on downloading the Report, view the RAM Reports and Quarterly Review video on the EHSA Tutorial page.